sonyseng/json-caching-proxy/README.md

 ```

 #### Example - excluding specific routes
 You can specify a list of regular expressions to match against.
-Currently supports matching against the method and the uri:
+Currently supports matching against the `method` and `uri`:
 ```js
 excludedRouteMatchers: [new RegExp('/site/*.js'), new RegExp('GET /site/*.gif'), new RegExp('POST /account/666')]
 ```